18Dominik/flutter/README.md

-# flutter
-.gitpod.dockerfile u. .gitpod.yml taken from https://github.com/krlaa/gitpod-flutter
+setting up flutter on gitpod